MoFaye/video-rotator/README.md

 ### Prerequisites
 - Python 3.6 or higher
-- Pip for installing dependencies
+- Pip for installing dependencies: moviepy, Pillow

 ### Steps
 1. Clone the repository or download the source code.